gvwilson/thirdbit/src/fiction/iffy/index.md

-It had belonged to Third when she was Iffy's age, and to Second before that, and came from a time when people made books out of paper and there were still whales and tigers and giraffes.
+It had belonged to Third when she was Iffy's age, and to Second before that, and came from a time when people made books out of paper and there were still parrots and eagles and flamingoes.
 Iffy re-read it every night no matter how tired she was from chores.
-She drew the pictures from memory on her app when she was bored by school, and took it out on those rare occasions when another child came on board to play with her and told them all about *orcinus orca* and *panthera tigris* and her favorite, *giraffa camelopardalis*.
+She drew the pictures from memory on her app when she was bored by school, and took it out on those rare occasions when another child came on board to play with her and told them all about *psittacus galgulus* and *aquila chrysaetos* and her favorite, *phoenicopterus ruber*.

 "They were too real!" she said fiercely whenever anyone expressed any doubts.
 "Real as gulls and jellies!"